Ciarán Thompson: Inter-county

 Thompson started each of Donegal's four fixtures of the 2021 National Football League, against Tyrone, Monaghan, Armagh and Dublin, scoring two points each against Tyrone and Monaghan, one point against Armagh and no points against Dublin.
 In the 2021 Ulster Senior Football Championship, he started each of Donegal's three fixtures, scoring a point each against Down in the opening round and against Tyrone in the semi-final but was held scoreless against Derry in the quarter-final.

 Thompson started Donegal's opening fixture of the 2022 National Football League, against Mayo but was substituted for Jason McGee after ten minutes.
 He missed the next game against Kildare.
 He started the third game, away to Kerry, and the fourth game, at home to Tyrone, but was held scoreless.
 In the next game, against Monaghan, he started but was substituted for Michael Murphy after 28 minutes.
 He did not play in the last two fixtures, away to Dublin and against Armagh at O'Donnell Park.

 In the 2022 Ulster Senior Football Championship, Thompson started both of Donegal's first two fixtures, the quarter-final against Armagh and the semi-final against Cavan, scoring a point against each opponent.
 He made a substitute appearance in the final against Derry during extra-time.
 He also started the 2022 All-Ireland Senior Football Championship qualifier loss to Armagh, scoring a point.

 Wore the captain's armband in the 2024 National Football League Division 2 final (his 100th appearance for Donegal), scored three first half points from play, raised the trophy with Patrick McBrearty afterwards.
 McBrearty looks like he is in the tracksuit of Jim McGuinness.
 Or Jason McGee.
 Younger brother of Leon and Anthony.

+Thompson tore his ACL while playing for Donegal in the 2025 All-Ireland SFC final at Croke Park.
+In November 2025, he drew the names for the 2026 Ulster Senior Football Championship.
+Speaking at the launch of the 2026 Dr McKenna Cup in December 2025, Thompson confirmed that he had had surgery on his injured leg.